apple-oss-distributions/xnu/tools/lldbmacros/README.md

   * If you need to get pagesize of the traget system, do not hard code any value. kern.globals.page_size is your friend.
 Similarly use config['verbosity'] for finding about configs.

   * If you are developing a command for structure that is different based on development/release kernels please use "hasattr()" functionality to conditionalize referencing #ifdef'ed fields in structure.
 See example in def GetTaskSummary(task) in process.py

+  * `ArgumentStringToInt()` is recommended for argument parsing, as it supports binary/octal/decimal/hexadecimal literal representations, as well as lldb expressions, which allows for convenient for usage e.g. `showmapvme foo_map_ptr`

 F. Development and Debugging on lldb kernel debugging platform.